aimacode/aima-python/CONTRIBUTING.md

 - Under which versions of Python does this happen?

+- Provide an example of the issue occuring.

 - Is anybody working on this?

 Patch Rules
 ===========

-- Ensure that the patch is python 3.4 compliant.
+- Ensure that the patch is Python 3.4 compliant.

 - Include tests if your patch is supposed to solve a bug, and explain clearly under which circumstances the bug happens.
 Make sure the test fails